-Creating a project plan and schedule can be challenging, but it’s easy compared to turning a project vision into reality.
+Creating a project plan and schedule can be challenging, but it’s easy compared to turning a project plan into reality.
 As a way to make it easier, a slew of construction project management software has emerged.
 Products like Microsoft Project, PlanGrid and Procore immediately come to mind, and it’s not unheard of to see three or four project management solutions within the same company.
 After a plan is baseline, each requires lots of data entry, primarily from jobsite daily logs, to match actual to planned work.
 Project management software is in the 21st century, but job site technology often is not, especially when it comes to filling out the daily log, still a largely paper-based process requiring manual data entry.

 Since the daily log is the pulse on the project, it makes sense to streamline and automate the process.
 In other words, bring it into the 21st century.
 And then integrate it with construction project management software so that the data flows seamlessly.
 For the person or people responsible for data entry, this is a significant time saver.
 For the general contractor (GC), that time savings and timely data helps steer projects to greater profitability.